 Social media as a stepping stone to your development

 Social media is booming in the country.
-WeChat, the application most used by more than 800 million people in China is a means on which you must invest to gain visibility.
+WeChat, the application most used by more than 800 million people in China is a means by which you must invest to gain visibility.

 The application is the basic, an instant messaging application that has become over time a real digital ecosystem, accompanying the Net surfers in their daily lives.
 This application, which is increasingly used by brands, will help you connect with your customers and your prospects as it helps to strengthen the proximity between brand and consumer.

 Weibo is also a platform on which you should position yourself for sharing content and promotional campaigns in the country.
 These two platforms are generally complementary in the marketing campaigns of brands.

-Online press relations a way to make a name for yourself
+Online press relations are a way to make a name for yourself

 In China, magazines in physical or digital ways have a strong impact and a strong influence on consumers’ purchasing behavior as they are transmitters of trends.
 Consumers in China work a lot with trust and reputation.
 When a brand is known there is no brake on purchase.
 Magazines, on the other hand, are drivers of confidence and quality content, which influence consumers to buy particular brands.

-So, you need to write quality content that traces the history of your company, its values, its philosophy, its product offerings so that it can be effectively disseminated by these magazines.
+So, you need to write quality content that traces the history of your company, its values, its philosophy, and its product offerings so that it can be effectively disseminated by these magazines.

 Target the Fashion Communities

-A large majority of Chinese consumers seek before purchasing decisions reviews, advice, advice and recommendations on the products they will potentially buy.
-For this they will trust the opinion leaders who are public figures that are generally found on the internet and which are a source of inspiration for individuals at first.
+A large majority of Chinese consumers seek before purchasing decisions reviews, advice, advice, and recommendations on the products they will potentially buy.
+For this, they will trust the opinion leaders who are public figures that are generally found on the internet and who are a source of inspiration for individuals at first.